Why use Social Media?

 This is a good method to gain targeted visitors.
 You can create an advert that points people to your Facebook page instead of your website.
 One thing Facebook did get right with their advertising was the ability to narrow down the target reach, for example if you are targeting wedding services you have the ability to narrow down the number of people who you want shown your advert from the 22 million registered UK members to the 1.9 million of them who are engaged to be married (2010 figures).
 Facebook as you might well know is paid advertising so it is best to limit yourself initially to a few pounds a day, initially to see how these new Facebook fans convert into clients, so your goal initially it to bring in a handful of new fans which you can then show your new goods and services by updating your Facebook page.
 The important thing with the pages is to keep the content fresh that way you stay in their mind for the moment that they make their decision to use your services.

-I’ve been using twitter since June 2009.
-I tend to favour Facebook but use it as a pure business marketing tool, by responding to particular searches or discussions I have seen I have generated new business for ourselves and generated great leads that I would not have got if I wasn’t on twitter.
+As users of Twitter, or now known as X, since June 2009 we can confidently say this social media app is a great marketing tool.
+Although we favour Facebook and Instagram, we use it as a pure business marketing tool, by responding to particular searches or discussions.
+We have generated new business for ourselves and generated great leads that would not have been possible if we was not an active user of Twitter (X).

-You choose to follow people’s ‘tweets’ and in return if you post interesting / relevant information you in turn will be ‘followed’, other users have followers in the thousands… it is powerful thing.
+” You choose to follow people’s ‘tweets’ and in return, if you post interesting/relevant information you, in turn, will be ‘followed’, other users have followers in the thousands… it is a powerful thing.
 I have built up some great contacts and even met some of the people I had only tweeted with previously.

 I have been able to find new suppliers for stock that I require based on recommendations by people I am following.